nmantani/PS-TrustedDocuments/README.md

 - File path
 - Status (editing enabled or content (macro) enabled)
 - File creation timestamp
-- Status change timestamp (the last edit or execution of the macro)
+- Status change timestamp (the last edit of the document or execution of the macro)
 - Timezone offset

 Information on trusted documents is useful for incident response relating to malicious Microsoft Office documents by checking when and in which Microsoft Office document file a malicious macro was executed.
 So I created Get-TrustedDocuments.ps1 that is a PowerShell script to display information on trusted documents.
 I would create other PowerShell scripts to modify or remove information on trusted documents in the future.